 The listing of these products, programs and services is intended for information only, and individuals must use their own caution and judgement when utilising these resources.

-If you want to purchase your own exercise equipment for use at home the Spinal Cord Injury Network brochure (view) describes various pieces of equipment and where they can be purchased.
 The Independent Living Centre (http://ilcaustralia.org.au/) has a ‘recreation, leisure and sports’ section containing sporting equipment and suppliers within Australia.
 You

 can also purchase equipment overseas and import it GST free as it is disability equipment.
 Even with freight costs, items purchased from the USA are often much cheaper than purchasing in Australia and arrive faster than items ordered here.
 Sportaid in the USA (http://www.sportaid.com/) supplies all types of sporting equipment and is very helpful and reliable